 Galvanized Steel Bucket Rain Chain Ideas

 Rain chains from galvanized steel buckets are an easy and affordable alternative to traditional downspouts, naturally providing your home with water drainage.
-Create rain chains with this simple DIY project, perfect for any home, no matter the size.
-This rain gutter chain disguised as a rustic charm will add an attractive accent to your home's exterior.
-The clever idea is made with galvanized steel buckets hung from a chain, which gathers water from your roof and funnels it down.
+This rain gutter chain is disguised as a rustic charm and will add an attractive accent to your home's exterior.
+These galvanized steel buckets hung from a chain, which gathers water from your roof and funnels it down.
 The chain is long enough to convey the flowing water from your roof to the ground while keeping your property neat and clean.

 Rain Chain With Copper Fork and Spoon